wizo06/japanese/docs/Fundamentals/a-and-b.md

     In these two sentences, "is" is actually telling us "what Sakura is".

     We can now clearly see that the word "is" in English actually has two functions.
 One to express "exists" and one to express "what something is".
 In Japanese, we have one word for expressing "exists" and another word for expressing "what something is".
 The word that expresses "what something is" is called a **copula**.
+We will learn more about the copula when we learn about the だ-engine.

 ### A is B (Adjectives)